-e.
-Notification on the Measurement and Assessment of Capital Adequacy of Banks (Amendment)
+d.
+Notification on Measurement and Assessment of Capital Adequacy of Banks (Amendment)

-"Notification on the Measurement and Assessment of Capital Adequacy of Banks (Amendment)", which was issued based on the power given to the Bank by Articles 46(1), 48, and 49 of the Banking Law No. 62/2017, was published in the Official Gazette No. 283 on December 7, 2022.
-With the amendment to the Notification, Annex 1 to Article 5 of the Notification has been removed without prejudice to the transactions made under it and a new Annex 1 has been added instead.
+The "Notification on Measurement and Assessment of Capital Adequacy of Banks (Amendment)," issued under the authority granted to the Bank by Articles 46(1)(B), 48, and 49 of the Banking Law No. 62/2017, was published in the Official Gazette No. 39, dated February 15, 2023.
+Through this amendment, paragraph (15) was added to Article 5 of the Notification, outlining the conditions for applying a fifty percent risk weight to commercial loans secured by first-degree mortgages on real estate.
+Additionally, it was stipulated that financial analysis and intelligence reports, prepared to verify the fulfillment of these conditions, must be available for audit at the bank and reviewed at least once a year.
+Furthermore, Annex 1 to Article 5 of the Notification has been revised, and a temporary Article 2 has been added.